MIDL-Conference/midl-website-2020/pages/author-instructions.md

 **Inquiries to the program chairs can be addressed directly to [pcs@2020.midl.io](mailto:pcs@2020.midl.io).**

+---

 ## Camera ready instructions

-Further information on the process for submitting the camera-ready manuscript (only for full papers) for inclusion in the PMLR proceedings will be provided in due course.

-In the meantime, we encourage you to take into account the reviewers concerns and apply appropriate changes to your submission to improve its quality.
-If you need to go over the suggested page limit, you may do so while still aiming for conciseness.
-If you have not yet done so, please update your paper using the provided latex template.

 [% .deadlines %]
-* **Camera ready deadline** TBA
+* **Camera ready deadline** 28 May 2020
 [% / %]

+We encourage authors to take into account the reviewers concerns and apply appropriate changes to your submission to improve its quality.
+If you need to go over the suggested page limit, you may do so while still aiming for conciseness.

+Please use the LaTeX style files provided at: [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate) (`midl-fullpaper.tex` for full papers, `midl-shortpaper.tex` for short papers).

+**The final paper in PDF** format has to be uploaded on OpenReview by May 28th, using the "Revision" button and the “PDF” field.

+### Detailed instructions
+**Applies only to full papers.**

+Once your final material is prepared according to the detailed instructions below, please upload a single zip file containing all the items on OpenReview by May 28th.
+To do so, please **use the “Revision” button and the “Source Latex” field added to the revision form**.

+After making sure that your project compiles correctly with the standard `pdflatex` compiler, please include all the following items in a single zip folder latex project:

+1. The main LaTex file, which should be named `"surname20.tex"`, where "surname" is replaced with the primary author's surname.
+The number 20 represents a 2-digit representation of the year of publication.
+This naming convention is necessary as per the PMLR format.

+2. The bibliography should be in a single `.bib` file and named `“surname20.bib”` with the same convention as above.

+3. Within the “surname20.tex” tex file, the document class should be:
+<pre><code>\documentclass{midl}</code></pre>

+4. You should also set the following variables before the \title command:
+<pre><code>\jmlryear{2020}
+\jmlrworkshop{Full Paper -- MIDL 2020}</code></pre>

+5. The bibliography should be included in the paper using the following command:
+<pre><code>\bibliography{surname20}</code></pre>

+6. Please do NOT use the `\begin{thebibliography}` environment.

+7. **Do not** use any `\vskip` or any other format/spacing altering commands.
+They will be removed during compilation.

+8. Include the main PDF and all the Figures in the zip folder

+9. Fill out and sign the [PMLR Publication Agreement](http://proceedings.mlr.press/pmlr-license-agreement.pdf) and add it in PDF format to the zip folder as part of your latex project.

+---

 ## Full papers